JuliaRegistries/RegistryCI.jl/test/reference_comments/comment_pass_true_type_new_package_suggest_onepointzero_true_version_0.1.0_is_jll_false.md

 ### 4. To pause or stop registration

 If you want to prevent this pull request from being auto-merged, simply leave a comment.
 If you want to post a comment without blocking auto-merging, you must include the text `[noblock]` in your comment.

-You can edit blocking comments, adding `[noblock]` to them in order to unblock auto-merging.
+_Tip: You can edit blocking comments to add `[noblock]` in order to unblock auto-merging._

 <!-- [noblock] -->